-Under qualifying circumstances, AP are provided with income protection when they cannot work due to an accident or illness.
+Under qualifying circumstances, AP members are provided with income protection when they cannot work due to an accident or illness.
 Short -term disability benefits begin after a 7-calendar-day waiting period.
-AP are eligible for income replacement depending on their length of employment as follows:
+AP members are eligible for income replacement depending on their length of employment and hire date.
+If you are still disabled after 125 workdays, you may qualify for long-term disability benefits.